28 interesting facts about Syria

 The ruins of Ebla (Shutterstock)

 7. The ancient language of Aramaic is still spoken in Syria.
-During ancient times, Aramaic was the lingua franca across many civilisations including Greece and Egypt.
+During ancient times, Aramaic was the lingua franca across many civilizations, including Greece and Egypt.
 Today it is only spoken in small communities in Syria, Iran, Turkey, Iraq, Armenia, and Georgia.

 8. In 2001, Pope John Paul II became the first pope to enter a mosque when he visited the Umayyad Mosque in Damascus.